Profit and loss decomposition in continuous time and approximations: Introduction

-A common method for creating decompositions is to sequentially update the risk factors one by one while ``freezing'' all other risk factors.
-This idea dates back at least to 1973, see \citet{oaxaca1973male} and \citet{blinder1973wage}, who developed a sequential updating (SU) decomposition technique in a static setting to decompose the wage gap between people from different groups. \citet{cadoni2014internal} refer to the static SU decomposition as a \emph{waterfall} and applied it for P\&L attribution. \citet{dinardo1996labor} use a sequential updating method to analyze recent changes in wage distribution in the United States.
-See \citet{fortin2011} for an overview on how the SU decomposition principle is used in various fields of economics.
-The SU decomposition is additive by construction, but it depends on the order in which the risk factors are updated.
-That is, if there are $d$ risk factors, there are $d!$ different update orders and therefore $d!$ possible ways to compute the SU decomposition.
+A common method for creating decompositions is to sequentially update the risk factors one by one while `freezing' all other risk factors.
+This idea dates back at least to \citet{oaxaca1973male} and \citet{blinder1973wage}, who developed a \emph{sequential updating} (SU) decomposition technique in a one-period setting.
+The SU decomposition works as follows when we update the risk factor $X$ first:

-A popular alternative to the sequential updating concept is the so-called one-at-a-time (OAT) decomposition, see \citet{biewen2012additive}, \citet{cadoni2014internal} and \citet{jetses2022general}, which is closely related to SU decompositions.
-The OAT decomposition is called \emph{bump and reset} in \citet{cadoni2014internal}.
-The OAT decomposition is symmetric, but in general not additive, since the joint variations of the risk factors are not taken into account.